Brighton College, Manly: History

 Increased pupil numbers resulted in the establishment of a branch school in 1923, on the eastern side of Manly.
 The branch school was moved into the main building in 1924.
 In 1942 the school obtained the former Chief Justice Sir Adrian Knox's country estate, 'Dalkeith', in Gundagai as a country branch.

 Physical culture was taught by Hans Christian Bjelke-Peterson.
 There was a Brighton College Old Girls’ Union, established in 1923.

 The Wyndham Report of 1957 into secondary school education led to the Public Education Act 1961 and the closure of smaller private schools; Brighton College was one such school, closing in 1960.

 Houses

 The school was divided into houses.
 By 1932 there were four: Kendel, Wentworth, Hayes Williams and Allenby.

-School songs

-When still a pupil at the school, in 1925 the future novelist Kylie Tennant composed the first Brighton School Song, to be sung to the tune of White Wings.

-Another pupil, Joan Smith, wrote a new school song in 1931, to be sung to the tune of The Song of the Vagabonds, from the musical operetta film The Vagabond King, but which, in turn, had been written by Rudolf Friml for his 1925 operetta of the same name.

-In 1954, a teacher, Mrs Troy, wrote words and music for a new school song.